np-helios/My_Encryption/README.md

 - The encryption key is not saved or shared automatically; the same session must be used for decryption.
 - Only works on characters present in `string.punctuation`, `string.digits`, and `string.ascii_letters`.

-## 📜 License

-This project is licensed under the MIT License.
-Feel free to use, modify, and share!